gmorpheme/lein-githooks/README.md

 }
 ```

-If you set :auto-install, the hooks will be automatically installed
+If you set `:auto-install`, the hooks will be automatically installed
 and updated any time you use a leiningen command.
 The default is
 false.
 You may want to think carefully before switching this on.

-You can use other git hook types or other leiningen profiles as you
+You can use other git hook types and / or other leiningen profiles as
-see fit.

-Right now you need to manually run a command to update the hooks in
-line with what you've specified in your `project.clj`.
-This
-requirement is likely to disappear in favour of using leiningen hooks
-to do this for you.
+you see fit.
+I'm not really sure of the benefit of deploying other
+hook types in this way but there didn't seem to be any reason to
+preclude it.

-Usage is as follows:
+Manual usage is as follows:

     $ lein githooks install